-Singapore, South Africa, and The Philippines Are Building Smarter Money with Blockchain
+Singapore, South Africa, and Philippines Are Building Smarter Money

 Payments between people, businesses, and banks are evolving at an unprecedented rate.
 We make contactless payments on a daily basis, transfer money to friends using an app on our phones and pay bills online.
 Most millennials have never used a paper cheque, and this rate it can be expected that the next generation will not use cash at all.